 Céline Basque

-Céline Basque is DJSI’s Administrative Assistant.
+Céline Basque is DJSI’s Administrative Director.
 She holds a bachelor’s degree in linguistics from l’Université de Moncton.
 After her studies, Céline acquired valuable skills in office administration in the health, research and development and legal sectors.
-She joined the Institute in 2012.
+She joined the Institute in 2012

 Gabriel Arsenault